bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 ### 🪔 The Alulan Archival Atelier

 > **Read Aloud:**
 > A narrow spiral stair rises through the canopy to a chamber lined with weathered tomes and parchment scrolls.
 Ink stains the floor like old blood.
-The symbol of an open eye — Alula’s mark of scholarship — adorns the entryway.
+The symbol of an open eye — [[Alula]]’s mark of scholarship — adorns the entryway.
 > The scent of ozone and wax lingers here.

 Inside, **Elden Forrow (he/him, Human)**, a jittery scribe, maintains what remains of the Atelier’s records.
 He recognizes [[Flawsee]] immediately if present, though he’s nervous about being overheard.
-Elden can confirm the Atelier once corresponded with the Fanewraith, exchanging letters on “soul mechanics and reclamation.”
+Elden can confirm the Atelier once corresponded with the [[Fanewraith]], exchanging letters on “soul mechanics and reclamation.”

 > He hesitates, then slides a folded letter across the table:
 > _“She wanted to know about feathers.
 Said she’d found one black as pitch that sang when touched.
 We never saw her again.”_

-He also mentions the Fanewraith’s observation hut — a small structure deeper in the bogs, used “for study of red-bloom variance.”
+He also mentions the [[Fanewraith]]’s observation hut — a small structure deeper in the bogs, used “for study of red-bloom variance.”

 ---